thechangelog/draft/draft/oss-support/post.md

-# OSS Support
+# Are We Taking OpenSource For Granted?

 Free software.
 It's not _really_ free.
 Time, effort, innovation and labor go into developing the open source projects that we use and sometimes can't live without.
-A lot of these projects live in the background, known only to those that dig into the low level building blocks of the net or in the lower depths of the application layer of open and closed operating systems (see the EULA of OSX and you'll see open source projects listed).
+A lot of these projects live in the background.
+Many are known only to those that look under the hood.
+But these code bases are the building blocks of the net; the "dependencies" in our apps and OSs (see the EULA of OSX and you'll see open source projects listed).
 Many open source projects find funding through sales of support, licenses, and by hosting.
-But quite a few are just put out there and sometimes they find there way into the tool boxes of devs and designers, to the point where they almost become ubiquitous.
+But quite a few are just put out there and sometimes they find their way into the tool boxes of devs and designers, to the point where they almost become ubiquitous.

 When you think about it, how many of the open source projects that you use all the time are not heavily funded operations?
-VI, Emacs, heck even small tools like sed to niche languages like tcl or lua.
+VI, Emacs, heck even tools like [sed][link_sed] to niche languages like [Tcl][link_tcl] or [Lua][link_lua].
 These are all entrenched and still active.
-They may receive funding through the Free Software Foundation and donations, but when was the last time you paid any money or gave anything back to the developers of that editor, that library, that module that you always turn too?
+They may receive funding through the Free Software Foundation and donations, but when was the last time you paid any money or gave anything back to the developers of that editor, that library, that module that you always turn to?

 ## Inspiration

-This topic was inspired by an event that occurred today, February 5 2015.
+This topic was inspired by an event that occurred [February 5 2015][link_feb5].
 The _story_ of an open source project was showcased to the world.
-The showcase was not made in a big way, I learned about it through a Slashdot RSS.
-But when GnuPG curator, Werner Koch, published a blog post breaking down the costs of maintaining that project the response was made in a big way.
-That blog post was made back in December but the word seemed to get out today and in one day over
-$200K in donations were pledged to keep the project alive.
+The showcase was not published in a big way, I learned about it through a Slashdot RSS.
+But when GnuPG curator, Werner Koch, wrote a blog [post][link_koch] breaking down the costs of maintaining that project, he received a large response.
+That blog post was made back in December but then one day the following February, word finally got out.
+That day over $200K in donations were pledged to keep the project alive.
 The largest donations were made by the [Free Software Foundation's Core Infrastructure Initiative][link_cii] ($60K), [Facebook][link_gnupg_fb] ($50K), and [Stripe][link_stripe] ($50K).

 Here are some related links: